juansalinas2/harmonic-trends/README.md

 - Which harmonic classes appear in similar song contexts?
 - Can a current harmonic state help predict a likely next state?

-The result is both a polished analysis project and a prototype data layer for future harmonic recommendation.
+The result is both an analysis project and a prototype data layer for future harmonic recommendation.
 Instead of recommending only by artist, genre, or audio surface, the system can compare songs by the harmonic vocabulary they use.